canonical-labs/kaggle-kubeflow-tutorial/README.md

 # Kaggle on Kubeflow on Ubuntu

-A simple tutorial that walks through running a kaggle experiment on kubeflow on ubuntu.
+This is a simple tutorial that walks through running a kaggle experiment on kubeflow on ubuntu.
 These instructions are highly reproducible and you'll be able to leverage them for any competition, with the ability to run your experiments locally or in the cloud.

 This tutorial is inpired by the [Kaggle on Kubeflow](https://www.kubeflow.org/blog/kaggle_on_kubeflow/) blog post on [kubeflow.org](https://www.kubeflow.org/).